After School Program

 Academic After School Program

-Title 3 After-School Program Plan
+Title III After-School Program Plan

 Rationale for Literacy: Title III after school program intends to expand English/Spanish language development among MLL students, as well as immerse them in the study of American and immigrant cultures and customs, specifically within N.Y.C.
 Teaching this year will be done remotely, and all trips will be “virtual”.